liorfranko/liorfranko.github.io/index.markdown

 title: Optimizing Tail Latency in a Heterogeneous Environment with Istio, Envoy, and a Custom Kubernetes Operator
 ---

+## Abstract

+This article details our approach to optimizing tail latency in a heterogeneous Kubernetes environment using Istio, Envoy, and a custom Kubernetes operator.
+We identified performance disparities caused by hardware variations, developed a solution that dynamically adjusts load balancing weights based on real-time CPU metrics, and achieved significant reductions in tail latency.
+Our findings demonstrate the effectiveness of adaptive load balancing strategies in improving microservices performance and reliability.

 ## Introduction

 Running microservices in a Kubernetes environment often involves dealing with various hardware generations and CPU architectures.
 In our infrastructure, we observed high tail latency in some of our services despite using Istio and Envoy as our service mesh.
 This article details our journey in identifying the root cause of this issue and implementing a custom solution using a Kubernetes operator to optimize tail latency.
+Tail latency optimization is crucial in microservices architectures as it directly impacts user experience and system reliability.

 ## Identifying the Challenge